 Domestic Residential Students (Freshmen, Transfers, & Returners)

 Coker College requires that all residential students demonstrate proof of insurance coverage under a personal or family policy.
 Every residential student will be billed a Medical Access Fee of $100/per semester fee, to their Coker College account.
-All residential students are required to complete the Coker College Medical Access Fee Waiver (see link below) from our Business Office.
+All residential students are required to complete the Coker College Medical Access Fee Waiver (see link below) from our Student Accounts Office.
 Students able to provide proof of insurance coverage may waive this fee by completing this form.
 The charge will remain for students unable to provide proof of coverage.

 The Medical Access Fee is not insurance.
 It is a basic agreement with a nearby provider of Health Care for limited basic acute care/sickness after a referral by the nurse in Health Services during the academic year.
 It should not be considered a form of Health Insurance.